PSNI Chief Constable Simon Byrne has to resign, says DUP

 The judge said they were disciplined to allay a threat that Sinn Féin could withdraw its support for policing.

+In June, the names of 10,000 officers and civilian staff were mistakenly released as part of a response to a Freedom of Information request.

-It comes after a series of other incidents, including data breaches affecting PSNI officers and civilian staff.
+It was one of a number of data breaches involving information about staff.

-Low morale within the service has been reported, with some staff saying they fear for their safety over the breaches.
+Low morale within the service has been reported in recent months, with some staff saying they fear for their safety over the breaches.

-On Wednesday, the DUP's Trevor Clarke said Mr Byrne's position had become "untenable".
+On Wednesday, the DUP's Trevor Clarke, a member of the Policing Board said Mr Byrne's position had become untenable.

-"It's clear the officers don't have confidence and now politicians don't have confidence and clearly the public won't have confidence, so I think if you work out the consequences from that the only option open to Simon is to resign at this stage," he told BBC News NI's Good Morning Ulster.
+"It's clear the officers don't have confidence and now politicians don't have confidence and clearly the public won't have confidence.

+"The only option open to Simon is to resign," he told BBC News NI's Good Morning Ulster.

+"Where a judge has said a chief constable's prepared to sacrifice his young officers, how can the chief constable or anyone else expect their support or anyone else's support after that.

 Fresh questions over Mr Byrne's leadership were raised on Tuesday after a judge ruled that two junior PSNI officers were unlawfully disciplined for an arrest made at a commemoration on Belfast's Ormeau Road in February 2021.